permutationlock/avengl_triangle/README.md

 ```

 The build executable can also be built directly using practically any C
-compiler, but some flags and/or macros may require tweaking.
+compiler, but some flags and/or macros will require tweaking for compilers
+other than `gcc` or `clang`.

 ```
 gcc -Wall -Wextra -o build build.c